Best Size Shed For a Home Gym: Dimensions For Different Goals

 Woman squatting in a power rack

 • Jump rope.
 A jump rope is one of the easiest ways to train your cardio.
-It might be even cheaper than running because you can do it bare feet.
+It might be even cheaper than running because you can do it barefoot.
 It also doesn’t take up any space.

 So how much space do you really need to set all of that up and actually be able to use it?
 Since I’ve already written a whole post about that, I’ll link to that post here.
 (Click)